-In deciding how to spend the money we carry out an annual review of our pupil premium budget and set about identifying the aims (desired outcomes) that we had for our disadvantages students.
-The audit that has been linked to this page of the website shows what strategies we employed to meet these outcomes.
+In deciding how to spend the money we carry out an annual review of our pupil premium budget and set about identifying the aims (desired outcomes) that we had for our disadvantaged students.
+The audit linked to this page shows what strategies we employed to meet these outcomes.
 There is also an evaluation of those strategies so that there is complete transparency and accountability for the way in which these funds were spent.
 It can also be seen that the final spend was over the amount allocated by the DFE as we believe that it is vital to invest as much as possible in this area to meet our aims.

 In total we recieved:

 - 2018-19: £420,000

 We also receive a smaller sum of money to support Year 7 students who did not achieve the expected standard in reading and/or maths at the end of Key Stage 2.
 The literacy and numeracy catch-up premium is spent on small group tuition and intervention sessions at the start of Year 7.
 These have been evaluated in the academy pupil premium audit.
 In total we recieved: